boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 **Page Size**

-This option allows you to set number of records needs to be fetched on initial load.
+This option allows you to set the number of records that need to be fetched on the initial load.

 #### Line Style